marcelganczak/swift-js-transpiler/README.md

 ==============

 This is an open source Swift to TypeScript transpiler (which can then be then transpiled further to JavaScript).
+It's written in Java using antlr4 parser generator.

 It has support for Swift: